 From March 22 until further notice, Vietnam has temporarily suspended entry for all foreign nationals.
 Vietnam will not be issuing visas or allowing entry to any travellers at this time, including those who already hold visas or visa exemptions.
 Only Vietnamese nationals, foreigners on diplomatic or official business, and highly skilled workers allowed to enter the country at this time.
 From Feb.
-1, 2021 until further notice, anyone entering Vietnam must undergo medical checks and 14-day quarantine upon arrival.
+1, 2021 until further notice, anyone entering Vietnam must undergo medical checks and 21-day quarantine upon arrival.

 Visitors who entered the country before March 1 may be considered for the extension, provided they can show an official letter from their embassy or consulate stating they were unable to leave the country due to objective reasons (letter must also be translated to Vietnamese).
 Foreigners who have undergone quarantine or treatment for COVID-19 in Vietnam are also eligible for the extension and should bring their certification documents to immigrations when leaving Vietnam.

 For questions about the new policy, please call Vietnam's Immigration Department at 024 3938 7320.